 The Doctor of Education (EdD) in Organizational Change and Leadership program starts three times throughout the year (January, May and September).
 Limited spots are available.
 In order to be considered for your preferred start date, please reach out to an Admissions Counselor as soon as possible to get started with the admissions process.

-1 If you fully complete your application prior to the Early Application deadline, your application fee will be reduced to $50.
+1 If you fully complete your application prior to the Early Action Deadline, your application fee will be reduced to $50.
 Please contact an Admissions Counselor for details.
 Return to footnote reference

 The USC Rossier School of Education maintains the same high admissions criteria for our online programs as for our on-campus programs.
 We seek candidates whose academic background, professional goals, personal commitment and communication skills meet the demands of a rigorous graduate education program.
 To be eligible for the EdD in Organizational Change and Leadership program, you must meet the following requirements:

 A bachelor's degree or its recognized equivalent from a regionally accredited institution